CriliasMiller/Kaleido/README.md

 ```
 python train_video_concat.py --base configs/video_model/dit_crossattn_14B_wanvae.yaml configs/training/video_wabx_14B_concat.yaml
 ```
 **Note:** Our training strategy is based on the CogivideoX model.
-For detailed information about the training process, please refer to the [CogivideoX repository](https://github.com/zai-org/CogVideo).
+For detailed information about the training process, please refer to the [CogivideoX repository](https://github.com/zai-org/CogVideo).In addition to the DeepSpeed training approach, we also provide an implementation using FSDP2 for distributed training.

 ## Gallery
 Our model is capable of broadly referencing various types of images, including humans, objects, and diverse scenarios such as try-on.
 This demonstrates its versatility and generalization ability across different tasks.